 Half-Wave Power Supply-A device for converting AC into DC that uses only one-half of the AC sine wave.
-For lowcurrent applications, such power supplies are less expensive than full-wave power supplies.
+For low-current applications, such power supplies are less expensive than fullwave power supplies.

-Hand Control-An override setting that energizes the output.
+- Hand Control-An override setting that energizes the output.
 Some HVAC controls have "Hand, Off, Auto" settings.
 (If the output is a normally closed relay, however, the Hand setting output is then "off," and the Off setting output is then "on.")
-See also Manual Control.

-HARDI-See Heating, Air Conditioning, Refrigeration Distributors International.
-HCFC (Hydrochlorofluorocarbon)-A CFC replacement with a lower ozone depletion potential, but its use is also being phased out.
+See also Manual Control. - HARDI (Heating, Air Conditioning, Refrigeration Distributors International)-An industry group promoting the interests of the wholesale heating, refrigeration, and air conditioning industry. - Haystack-A specification of semantic/ meta data and web services/protocols, defined by the Haystack Project consortium, with the goal of making it easier to access smart and IoT devices. - HCFC (Hydrochlorofluorocarbon)-A CFC replacement with a lower ozone depletion potential, but its use is also being phased out.
 See CFC and HFC.